ornao/pp4/README.md

 <img src="https://res.cloudinary.com/dg3ksw7zy/image/upload/v1688247777/glamping/docs/user%20stories%20testing/viewbooking_nav_display_ui8pgh.png" alt="view bookings page display testing">
 </details>

-7. As a user, I want to update my booking so that I can choose another available time and/or accomodation type.
+7. As a user, I want to update my booking so that I can choose another available time and/or accommodation type.
 My previous details should be present on this form so I know what I am changing details from.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |